cookiesntech/study-journal/README.md

 A goals page, where I list my learning goals.
 A resources page, with links to the resources I use.
 A notes page, to keep track of the knowledge I gain on various languages,tools and technologies.
+This readme will be improved overtime as well, don't worry :D